Reviewing Volcon (EMPD) and Its Peers

-Volcon (NASDAQ:EMPD – Get Free Report) is one of 26 publicly-traded companies in the “AUTO – DOMESTIC” industry, but how does it contrast to its peers?
-We will compare Volcon to related companies based on the strength of its analyst recommendations, institutional ownership, dividends, valuation, earnings, profitability and risk.
+Volcon (NASDAQ:EMPD – Get Free Report) is one of 26 publicly-traded companies in the “AUTO – DOMESTIC” industry, but how does it compare to its competitors?
+We will compare Volcon to related companies based on the strength of its valuation, institutional ownership, earnings, risk, dividends, profitability and analyst recommendations.

-Volcon has a beta of -0.62, meaning that its stock price is 162% less volatile than the S&P 500.
-Comparatively, Volcon’s peers have a beta of 1.10, meaning that their average stock price is 10% more volatile than the S&P 500.
+Volcon has a beta of -0.62, suggesting that its share price is 162% less volatile than the S&P 500.
+Comparatively, Volcon’s competitors have a beta of 1.11, suggesting that their average share price is 11% more volatile than the S&P 500.

 |Sell Ratings